 -Headers $headers `

-Open the method reference page.
-The API Explorer panel opens on the right side of the page.
+Copy the request body and open the method reference page.
+The APIs Explorer panel opens on the right side of the page.
 You can interact with this tool to send requests.
-Complete any required fields and click Execute.
+Paste the request body in this tool, complete any other required fields, and click Execute.

 You should receive a JSON response similar to the following: